 The active ingredients in most EPA-regulated repellents are: DEET, Picaridin, IR3535, or oil of lemon eucalyptus.
 The percentage of DEET determines how long the repellent lasts, not its effectiveness.
 Always reapply mosquito repellent according the directions.

 If I traveled, should I get tested for Zika?

-If you are pregnant and have traveled to a CDC identified area of Zika transmission, you can be tested.
+If you have traveled to an area of Zika risk, you can be tested.
 A test called a RT-PCR will check for the virus in your blood and urine if it has been 2 weeks or less since you may have been exposed to Zika.
 If it has been 2-12 weeks after a possible exposure, we can test to see if your body produced IgM antibodies to the virus.
 After 12 weeks from the potential exposure, there are no tests currently available to determine if there was Zika exposure in the more distant past, or if a person has immunity.

 What if my partner traveled?

 Partners should consult their primary care providers if they experience symptoms of Zika.
 Partners of pregnant patients or couples looking to get pregnant should contact the Zika Response Nurse Coordinator to discuss testing options.

 My partner traveled.
 Do I need to take any precautions?

 If your partner traveled to a Zika area and you are pregnant, it is recommended that you abstain from sex to avoid sexual transmission, or use latex condoms for the duration of the pregnancy in order to reduce the risk of sexual transmission.

 I am not pregnant now, but want to become pregnant.
 What precautions do I need to take because of Zika virus?